 In the fridge: they should last you one or two months until you have to throw them out.

-Absolutely.
 You can freeze whole apples but you’ll end up with mushier apples once you thaw them out due to how much longer it takes to freeze all the way through.
+Plus, they are more difficult to work with after they’ve been frozen.
 Whole apples will also take up more space in your freezer and be harder to fit in storage bags, or vacuum sealed bags.

 To freeze apple slices, there’s some work you gotta do to prep them for freezing, and you should know it’s not going to taste or feel the exact same way as fresh, unfrozen ones, but it’s better than having to waste apples you otherwise couldn’t finish in time.

 Since the texture of the apple changes, good uses for them after thawing out are smooth applesauce, fruit smoothies, syrups, or pies.